dmlseeing/weiboOfActor/README.md

 ## **Operation instructions**
 |create folder|get_actorWeiboInfo.py|
 |:-|:-|
-|Create a new void folder named data in current folder|Open _actor_name.csv_ to get actors' name and run the code to crawl information from weibo
+|Create a new void folder named data in the current folder|Open _actor_name.csv_ to get actors' name and run the code to crawl information from weibo

 ## **Bullet points**
+Key skills that I have learned